dantleech/blog/content/posts/2025/15-11-space.md

 The next logical step would be to introduce static analysis rules to ensure that the architectural rules are respected.

+{{< callout >}}
+What should **John** have done with his random CSV files?
+We can argue if the file should've been in the repository at all, but let's assume it was unavoidable.
+He could have:

+- created a directory that contains such data, e.g. `data/`.
+- create subdirectories in this folder (e.g. `data/sanctions`).

+The exact way that the data is organised is not important, what's important is that it **is** organised.
+Dropping random files in random places should be avoided at all costs.

+Had John lived, his next problem would be ensuring that his bold organisational scheme is adopted by his peers.
+{{</ callout >}}

 ## Directory of concepts